holochain/hc-http-gw/README.md

 ```

 Now run the gateway, setting the address of the admin websocket to `localhost`,
-the port to the `"admin_port"` that was printed when running the sandboxed
+the port to the `admin_port` that was printed when running the sandboxed
 conductor, the allowed apps to the installed fixture and the allowed
 functions to the functions from the test fixture.